tchannagiri/DSBplot/README.md

 * Universal layout axes: To illustrate the vertex placement for the universal layout, axes can be drawn on the figure.
 Using the `FIXME` parameter, a horizontal axis can be drawn on the deletion side (below the reference sequence)to show the midpoint position of the range of deletions that lies at that x-coordinate.
 Using the `FIXME` parameter, a horizontal axis can be drawn on the insertion side (above the reference sequence) to show the alphabetical order of the nucleotides.
 Using the `FIXME` parameter, a vertical axis can be drawn to show the Levenshtein distance of vertices from the reference vertex.
 To control the $x$ or $y$-coordinate of the axes, use the `FIXME` parameters.
 * Graph statistics: Use the `--stats` parameter to display summary statistics of the graph in the left margin of the figure.
 If the graph has more than one connected component, only the component with the reference sequence is used, since otherwise the pairwise distance between vertices is not well-defined.
 To ensure the margin has enough space, use the `FIXME` parameters.

-NEED TO MENTION SOMEWHERE THAT "SEQUENCE" AND "VERTEX" CAN BE USED INTERCHANGEABLY?
-NEED TO DESCRIBE THE WITH AND WITHOUT SUBST PARAMETER.

 ## Tutorial

 Several example input files are available in the `data_input` directory:

 * `data_input/ref_seq`: reference sequence FASTA files, representing the perfect repaired sequence for different samples.
 * `data_input/fastq`: high-throughput sequencing data for different samples.
-Note, the FASTQ samples have been *trimmed*, meaning that we only capture the portion of the read between the primers and low-quality reads have been already filtered out.
+Note, the FASTQ samples have been *trimmed*, meaning that we only capture the portion of the read between the adaptors, and low-quality reads have been already filtered out.

-The alignment done between the reads in the input FASTQ and the reference sequence expects the first base of each read to align with the first base of the reference sequence.
-Therefore, the reads must be trimmed and the reference sequence selected in such a way that their first base pairs align.
+The alignment done between the reads in the input FASTQ and the reference sequence expects the first base of each read to align with the first nucleotide of the reference sequence.
+Therefore, the reads must be trimmed and the reference sequence selected in such a way that their left-most (5'-most) base pairs align.
 In the experiments performed in the study by Jeon et al. (LINK), the primers were designed to be about 50-150 base pairs away from the induced DSB site.
-In principle, this would allow reads repaired by NHEJ to have variations nears the DSB (within +/- 10 base pairs), and allow them remaining sequence to the primers to otherwise match the reference perfectly (not counting substitution errors due to sequencing or library preparation).
-See diagram XX for more clarification.
+In principle, this would mean reads repaired by NHEJ would have variations near the DSB site (say, within $\pm$ nucleotides), and allow the remainder of the read to otherwise match the reference perfectly (not counting substitution errors due to sequencing or library preparation).
+CONTINUE HERE.